| SUBSCRIBE TO THE ART CUT GEMS NEWSLETTER AND STAY UP TO DATE WITH NEW ADDITIONS, SALES ITEMS AND COMING ATTRACTIONS! |

 About Our Grading

 Color is usually considered the most important element of colored stone grading.
-But many lighter-hued gems exhibit features like exceptional brilliance, dispersion, dichroism, etc. that make them stand out.
+But many lighter-toned and less saturated gems exhibit exceptional brilliance, dispersion, dichroism, etc. that make them stand out.
 We try to take all those factors into consideration.
 Adjustments are made to the color grade for clarity and cut quality.

 IMPORTANT NOTE: Gem grading is a subjective process.
 Individual perceptions and tastes can result in different grades for the same gem.